Want to buy a retro Portsmouth shirt? Read on…

 Favourite player: Linvoy Primus – the nicest man in football!

 Favourite kit: The 1985-87 home shirt – so simple, so retro, so good!
 Available from Classic Football Shirts an Vintage Football Shirts (see below for links)

 About Classic Football Shirts

 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have over 150 classic Portsmouth shirts from 1983 to the present day including the classic 1983-85 away shirt (above) worn when the World Cup winning Alan Ball became Portsmouth manager.
+They have around 150 classic Portsmouth shirts from the 80s to the present day including the classic 1983-85 away shirt (above left) worn when the World Cup winning Alan Ball became Portsmouth manager.

 Pompey were emerging from a dismal period, when just three years previously they had been in the bottom tier of English football.
 When Ball joined two promotions in four seasons had put them back in the second flight.

 In the first of these two seasons they finished 16th thanks mainly to the goals of Mark Hateley who they signed for a club record fee of £180,000 on 6 June 1983.